Harden for wildfire

 Resources:

-Harden your home and create defensible space (for building owner)
+Harden your home (for building owner)

 Your home can be exposed to wildfire in three ways: direct flames from a wildfire or neighboring home, radiant heat from nearby burning plants or structures, and flying embers.
 Flying embers from a wildfire can destroy homes up to a mile away and are responsible for the destruction of most homes during a wildfire.